Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 your application's code, and view the changes without having to restart Content Services / Alfresco Share.
 You can potentially gain significant savings in development time that would otherwise be wasted rebuilding the Docker images and restarting the Docker containers.

-Hot reloading is a well known behaviour in several other languages (C# for example), and the most practical and fast lifecycle like Save&Reload should be possible.
+Hot reloading is a well known behavior in several other languages (C# for example), and the most practical and fast lifecycle like Save&Reload should be possible.
 Hot reloading is the key to enabling [Rapid Application Development (RAD)](https://en.wikipedia.org/wiki/Rapid_application_development){:target="_blank"} and
 [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank"}.